Gostas/AgroHack_Uno_WiFi_Rev2/readme.md

 * Install library "DHT sensor library" by Adafruit

-Note - We need to increase the payload size limit in PubSubClient to allow for the larger size of MQTT messages from the Azure IoT Hub.
+***Note*** - We need to increase the payload size limit in PubSubClient to allow for the larger size of MQTT messages from Azure IoT Hub.
+I have found that the crossover point where the Arduino can't connect over MQTT is somewhere between 256 and 512 bytes.
 Open the file at %HomePath%\Documents\Arduino\libraries\PubSubClient\src\PubSubClient.h in your favorite code editor.
 Change the line (line 26 in current version):

 ```
 #define MQTT_MAX_PACKET_SIZE 128